GridPlus/lattice-connect/README.md

 # lattice-connect
 A small HTTP server + MQTT broker designed to communicate with [Lattice](https://gridplus.io/lattice) hardware wallets over the web.

-## Background
+## 📖 Background

 The [Lattice](https://gridplus.io/lattice) is a next generation, always-online hardware wallet designed to sit behind a user's home WiFi network router.
 Since we cannot expect the average user to configure their home router, we expect default firewall settings that block incoming requests.
 For this reason, the Lattice is **not** designed to be contacted directly over HTTP.
-Instead, it uses a pub/sub model to subscribe to specific topics from an [MQTT](https://mqtt.org/) broker, which typically lives in the cloud (i.e. not behind a firewall).
-The Lattice subscribes topics containing its device ID.
-HTTP requests from third party applications must be transformed to MQTT messages and sent to the broker, where they are broadcast and picked up by the target Lattice (i.e. based on device ID).
+Instead, it uses a pub/sub model to subscribe to specific topics from an [MQTT](https://mqtt.org/) broker, which typically lives in the cloud.
+The Lattice connects to the MQTT broker and subscribes topics containing its own device ID.
+In order to reach Lattices, HTTP requests from third party applications must be transformed into MQTT messages and sent to the broker.
+The broker re-publishes the requests, which get picked up by the target Lattices (i.e. based on device ID) because those Lattices are subscribed to such messages from the broker.

 By default, communication with all Lattices is routed through GridPlus' centralized cloud infrastructure.
-Although there is great care that goes into encrypting and securing these communication channels, we at GridPlus want your Lattice to be 100% yours, so we want to offer an alternative to centralized message routing.
-This module exists to bridge connections between target Lattices and web applications (generally, but not limited to, applications that use the [`gridplus-sdk`](https://github.com/GridPlus/gridplus-sdk)).
-If you are an advanced user, you can deploy this module yourself and change your Lattice's config to hook into your deployed instance.
+Although there is great care that goes into encrypting and securing these communication channels, we at GridPlus want your Lattice to be 100% yours, so we want to offer `lattice-connect` as an alternative to centralized message routing.
+This module exists to bridge connections between target Lattices and web applications (generally, but not limited to, applications that use the [`gridplus-sdk`](https://github.com/GridPlus/gridplus-sdk)). **If you are an advanced user, you can deploy this module yourself and change your Lattice's config to hook into your deployed instance.**

-Each Lattice subscribes to topics on an MQTT broker using its device ID.
-Web applications make HTTP requests to a web server, which converts the message to an MQTT topic and sends that to the broker.
-Once forwarded, the message is picked up by the target Lattice and the request is filled.

-This module contains both HTTP server and MQTT broker, so it can be used as a singular communication endpoint.
+This module contains both HTTP server and MQTT broker, so it can be used as a singular communication endpoint. *It is important that the process created by this module does not go down, as any lapse in availability can result in severed connections with Lattices subscribed to the MQTT broker.*

-## Installation and Usage
+## 🏃 Installation and Usage

 You can run this `node.js` module in a variety of ways.
 First, clone this repo and run